Debiased calibration estimation using generalized entropy in survey sampling: Statistical properties

-In order to construct a variance estimator and develop asymptotic normality, we need the following additional conditions. \begin{enumerate}[label={[B\arabic*]}] \item The limit of the design covariance matrix of the HT estimator
+In order to construct a variance estimator and develop the asymptotic normality of the GEC estimator, we need the following additional conditions. \begin{enumerate}[label={[B\arabic*]}] \item The limit of the design covariance matrix of the HT estimator

 exists and is positive-deﬁnite.